• Skip to primary navigation

 How to make Pecan Pie Brownies

-Let the melted chocolate and butter cool down, then add it to the egg mixture, stirring as you pour.
-Finally whisk in plain flour, baking powder and cocoa powder.
+Add the melted chocolate and butter mixture to the egg mixture, whisking as you pour.
+Finally whisk in the plain flour.
+Pour the brownie mix into the tin and bake for 15 minutes.

 For the full recipe with measurements, head to the recipe card at the end of this post.